Physiotherapy in Waterdown and Flamborough for Wrist

 What causes a scaphoid fracture?

-A scaphoid fracture is almost always caused by a fall on the outstretched hand.
+A scaphoid fracture is almost always caused by a .
 We commonly try to break a fall by putting our hands out for protection.
 Landing on an outstretched hand makes hand and wrist injuries, including a fracture of the scaphoid bone, fairly common.

 When a scaphoid fracture is recognized on the first X-ray, treatment begins immediately.
 But patients often assume that the injury is just a sprain, and they wait for it to heal on its own.
 In some cases, the wrist gets better.
 In many cases the bone fails to heal.
 The scaphoid fracture then develops into what surgeons call a nonunion.